Toward an Efficient Multi-class Classification in an Open Universe: Experimental Evaluation

 \subsection{Experimental Protocol and Settings}

-In order to guarantee an equal participation of all used attributes in the classification, a min-max normalization is applied on each attribute independently such that no attribute will dominate in the prediction ($x_{normalized} = \frac{x - min}{max-min}$, where $x$ is an attribute value, min and max are the minimum and maximum values for the attribute vector).
-In each experiment, we use Galaxy-X to classify a considered dataset in a simulated open-set classification using the Leave-P-Class-Out-CrossValidation evaluation.
-The maximum number of iterations $\alpha$ is set to 10 and the number of cross validations in each iteration is 5.
-We evaluate the classification performance in terms of weighted f-measure using incremental values of \textit{openness}.
-Classification results are compared with the gold standard multi-class classification strategy One-vs.-Rest \citep{rocha_2014} using a linear SVM as the baseline classifier (OvR-SVM), and with the open-set multi-class classifier One-vs.-Set SVM (OvS-SVM) proposed by Scheirer et al. \citep{walter_2013}.
-OvS-SVM was used with the default parameters as requested by authors, where the generalization/specialization of the hyper-planes are performed automatically through an iterative greedy optimization of the classification risk.
-We also build a two-step open-set multi-class classifier, termed OCSVM+OvR-SVM, based on \citep{Landgrebe_2005} and \citep{Tax_2008} as discussed in related work (Section\ref{sec:related_work}).
-In the first step of OCSVM+OvR-SVM, a one-class SVM (OCSVM) with an RBF kernel is trained on the entire training instances considered as a single super-class.
-For OCSVM, instances that strongly deviate from the super-class are labeled as "unknown".
-Otherwise, the instance is passed to the OvR-SVM for classification where OvR-SVM is trained on the original training classes using a linear SVM.
+We apply a min-max normalization on each attribute independently such that no attribute will dominate in the prediction ($x_{normalized} = \frac{x - min}{max-min}$, where min and max are the minimum and maximum values for the attribute vector).
+In each experiment, we use Galaxy-X to classify a dataset in a simulated open-set classification using the Leave-P-Class-Out-CrossValidation.
+The number of iterations $\alpha$ is set to 10 and the number of cross validations in each iteration is 5.
+We evaluate the classification in terms of weighted f-measure using incremental values of \textit{openness}.
+We compare with the gold standard multi-class classifier One-vs.-Rest \cite{rocha_2014} using a linear SVM (OvR-SVM), and with the open-set multi-class classifier One-vs.-Set SVM (OvS-SVM) \cite{walter_2013}.
+OvS-SVM is used with the default parameters as requested by the authors, where the generalization/specialization of the hyper-planes are performed automatically through an iterative greedy optimization of the classification risk.
+We also build a two-step open-set multi-class classifier, termed OCSVM+OvR-SVM, based on \cite{Landgrebe_2005} and \cite{Tax_2008} as discussed in Section \ref{sec:related_work}.
+In the first step of OCSVM+OvR-SVM, a one-class SVM (OCSVM) with an RBF kernel is trained on all training instances considered as a single super-class.
+For OCSVM, instances that deviate from the super-class are labeled as "unknown".
+Otherwise, the instance is passed to OvR-SVM where the latter is trained on the original training classes using a linear SVM.
 For Galaxy-X, we use the same closed-set classifier as OvR-SVM, OvS-SVM, and OCSVM+OvR-SVM ($i.e.$ SVM with a linear kernel).
-We show results of Galaxy-SVM using a fixed softening value $\delta$=-0.3 ($i.e.$ -30\% expressed in terms of class radius).
-We also show results of H-Galaxy-SVM our approach (denoted shortly for Hyper Galaxy-SVM) using the optimal $\delta$ value for each openness where $\delta^*$ is obtained through a greedy search within a range of [-0.5, 0.5] with a step size of 0.1.
+We show results of Galaxy-SVM using a fixed softening value $\delta$=-0.3 ($i.e.$ -30\% in terms of class radius).
+We also show results of H-Galaxy-SVM (for Hyper Galaxy-SVM) using $\delta^*$ for each openness where $\delta^*$ is obtained through a greedy search within a range of [-0.5, 0.5] with a step size of 0.1.
 The used distance measure for our approach is the euclidean distance.
-It is worth noting that Galaxy-X is not limited to SVM but other closed-set classification algorithms can be used as well.
-In contrast, OvS-SVM is limited to the SVM framework.
+Galaxy-X is not limited to SVM but it can use other closed-set classifiers as well.
+In contrast, OvS-SVM is restricted to the SVM framework.
 Thus, we use SVM for Galaxy-X, OvR-SVM and OCSVM+OvR-SVM for consistency.